forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

 V 1.7: Added New Three Buttons, new category: Respawn.
 Respawns as any class for free., Misc Category: Infinite Points is Added, Zombie Category: Zombie ESP is also added

 V 1.8: Fixed Bugs, and Fixed Zombie ESP Lagging the game

+V 1.9: Fixed Keybind Bugs, Added New Button in All Category: New Infinte Health and replaced text for Older version of Infinite Health to Old Infinite Health (Still Requires Health Vials).
+EVERY INFINITE HEALTH YOU CAN STILL DIE DUE TO POISON HEADCRABS!